Anvesha-Singh/GenAIClasses/README.md

 ## Assignment 05
 Write a technical report/essay between 500 and 1000 words long on "developing strategies for the bidding card game 'Diamonds' with GenAI."
 You can structure your report any way you like.
 One structure I found possibly helpful is - Introduction > Problem statement > Teaching genAI the game > Iterating upon strategy > Analysis and conclusion.
 Your essay should be a pdf document that has been generated through LaTeX.
 Do not use MS Word or Google Docs.

+## Pokemon Database
+Comparing the experience with GenAI designing a database for Pokemon in both SQL and NoSQL.
+Pokemon can have one or two ‘types,’ which decide whether they’re more effective or less effective against other Pokemon types.
+Every pokemon has a primay type; some also have a secondary type.
+The game involves using moves to attack other Pokemon, and each move has a certain power and type.
+Every move has a set of Pokemon who are capable of learning it; and every Pokemon has a set of moves it can learn.